 Even the most loyal clients could have a question mark at the back of their about whether your fees are justified.
 The most important thing you can do is have a frank discussion up front about the elephant in there room - it could also protect your growth pipeline.

 Since 2013, Macquarie has conducted in-depth analysis of thousands of clients across its Virtual Adviser Network (VAN) – a group of growth-focused advice firms – to reveal what drives client satisfaction, retention and referrals.
-In 2018, the robust Propensity Project survey, which has now gathered the experiences of 10,000 end clients, shone new light on how people are feeling about their financial advisers in the wake of the Royal Commission.
+In 2018, the robust Propensity Project survey, which has now gathered the experiences of 10,000 end clients, shone new light on how people are feeling about their financial advisers in today’s climate.

 The survey measures 26 attributes of the client’s advice experience, but in the 2018 Propensity Project a new attribute was added.
 It asked people how strongly they believed: “My adviser puts my interests above their own.”

 According to the Head of the Macquarie Virtual Adviser Network, Sherise Mercer, the results were startling.